 The line between American politics and celebrity have often been blurred throughout modern times, and Al Sharpton is a living example of just that.
 Known as a firebrand on race relations and politics, the Brooklyn-born Sharpton started laying his foundation early as a civil rights activist in the late 1960s.
 He later became the youth director to Congresswoman Shirley Chisholm's run for the presidency in 1972.
 But Sharpton's knack for entertainment was never far off; he would become James Brown's long-running tour manager.

-Sharpton's political voice rose to national prominence in the 1980s and with it came controversy — from his questionable financial dealings to his involvement in the 1987 Tawana Brawlet case.
-But the Pentecostal minister and cable news television personality — who had never won any race for public office — decided he would run for president in 2004 as a Democrat, which many people believed was his way of attempting to gain more influence as a black leader.
+Sharpton's political voice rose to national prominence in the 1980s and with it came controversy — from his questionable financial dealings to his involvement in the 1987 Tawana Brawley case.
+But the Pentecostal minister and cable news television personality — who had never won any race for public office — decided he would run for president in 2004 as a Democrat, which many people believed was his way of attempting to gain more influence as a Black leader.
 Despite the criticisms of his past, Sharpton forged ahead with his candidacy, leaning more on political instincts and showmanship than dependable infrastructure.

 In the end, Sharpton never emerged as a viable contender for the office.
 He withdrew his candidacy and endorsed Senator John Kerry, who would win the party nomination.

 Born as a slave in Maryland in 1818, Frederick Douglass escaped to the North and became a free man at the age of 20.
 Having been educated in his youth by his slave owner's wife, Douglass became one of the greatest civil rights and women's rights leaders of the 19th century.
-His accomplishments were many: Douglass authored three autobiographies, was a highly influential abolitionist leader and orator, edited a widely read black newspaper, became the president of a bank, and served as a U.S. ambassador to the Dominican Republic and a minister resident to Haiti.
+His accomplishments were many: Douglass authored three autobiographies, was a highly influential abolitionist leader and orator, edited a widely read Black newspaper, became the president of a bank, and served as a U.S. ambassador to the Dominican Republic and a minister resident to Haiti.